 Can I apply for my conviction to be expunged?

 If you have or know someone who has a historic finding of guilt or conviction for homosexual activity, the Expungement Legal Service can:

 - Advise you on the expungement scheme (including if you are eligible to apply);

 - Assist you to prepare your application and relevant paperwork; and

 - Support you through the expungement process.

-We can also provide legal support for people wanting to apply for expungement in New South Wales and the ACT.
 If you have offences from another state or territory, we are working towards expungement Australia wide and can talk to you about your options.